 Besides its superb design and quite worthy performance, the camera is another selling pitch of Huawei Nova 3i.
 It packs a total of four cameras, a dual-camera setup on the back with 16MP + 2MP lenses, and a front camera with 24MP + 2MP.

 The camera app interface is quite crowded.
 We liked the previous one better, where you had to swipe to the left to choose the modes.
 Now, if you want to choose a mode that lies at the end, you have to swipe multiple times to select your modes.

 The Aggressive AI features that we saw in the Honor 10 previously, have also made their way to the Huawei Nove 3i.

 Here are a few camera samples.

 In favorable scenarios, the camera on Nova 3i is nothing short of astonishing.
-The camera is capable of handling light quite decently and the HDR mode further enhances and pops the color to bring out an even refined picture but on the other side sometimes you get over treated pictures too.
+The camera is capable of handling light quite decently, and the HDR mode further enhances and pops the color to bring out an even refined picture, but on the other side, sometimes you get over-treated pictures too.

 In the midrange segment, Huawei nova 3i is undoubtedly one of the most stylish handsets you can get.
-The gradient color alone is enough to invest on.
+The gradient color alone is enough to invest in.
 If that’s not enough, you also get a pretty fluid daily performance, a good display, and great cameras.
-Do note that EMUI may not appeal to everyone and the lack of USB-C port may irk those who dig the latest features.
+Do note that EMUI may not appeal to everyone, and the lack of USB-C port may irk those who dig the latest features.

-However if you are a Huawei fan being an avid gamer and are willing to put up with bloaty software and a lower camera performance along with a compromised aluminum body against the glass one, we suggest you pick the Honor Play by paying a little more.
-With flagship grade Kirin 970 chipset, it is designed to squeeze the best performance out.
+However, if you are a Huawei fan being an avid gamer and are willing to put up with bloaty software and a lower camera performance along with a compromised aluminum body against the glass one, we suggest you pick the Honor Play by paying a little more.
+With flagship-grade Kirin 970 chipset, it is designed to squeeze the best performance out.